vedantkhope/vedantkhope/README.md

 # Aspiring Data Analyst 🚀📊

 Hello!
-I'm Vedant, an enthusiastic **Data Science Student** passionate about uncovering insights from data and solving real-world problems using technology.
+I'm **Vedant**, an enthusiastic **Computer Science Student** passionate about uncovering insights from data and solving real-world problems using technology.
 I am actively seeking opportunities to apply my skills and grow as a **Data Analyst** or **Data Scientist**.

 ---